How to Become a Photographer

 - Take advantage of school facilities to practice photography skills.
 Galleries, darkrooms, and digital laboratories are some of the facilities often available to students completing a bachelor's degree program in photography.
 While the options vary by school, most are equipped with PC and MAC computer labs containing scanners, printers, and editing decks as well as professional photography studios with lighting and props.

 Step 2: Gain Work Experience

-A photographer can begin his or her career by working as an assistant to an experienced photographer.
-Under such tutelage, a beginner develops technical skills and learns how to run a photography business.
+The second step towards become a photographer is to gain work experience.
+A beginner can begin his or her career by working as an assistant to an experienced photographer.
+Under such tutelage, a beginner may develop technical skills and learn how to run a photography business.
 Assistants might also acquire exposure to potential clients.
 Another way new photographers can gain experience is simply by advertising their skills and taking on freelance projects.

 Step 3: Advance in the Field

+The third step towards becoming a photographer is to advance in the field.
 According to the BLS, most companies choose to hire freelance photographers to do contractual work instead of maintaining a salaried photography staff.
 Because of this, it is important for photographers to maintain an impressive portfolio of work.
 The more experience a photographer has, the greater the chance of moving up the ladder and obtaining opportunities to work for more prominent and well-known companies, especially in the fashion and nature spheres.
-Some seasoned photographers open their own photography studios where they can hire a team of photographers to guide and oversee or rent out studio space.
+Some seasoned photographers open their own photography studios where they can oversee or rent out studio space and hire a team of photographers to guide.

 The steps towards becoming a photographer include earning a bachelor's degree, gaining work experience, and advancing in the field.